-People who acquire a new phone with a new sim card or move their number to a unique sim card are more likely to encounter the SIM Card Not Provisioned MM#2 problem.
+People who acquire a new phone with a new sim card or move their number to a unique one are more likely to encounter the SIM Card Not Provisioned MM#2 problem.

-When making emergency calls, your phone will only display Android’s SIM Card Not Provisioned MM#2 error.
+When making emergency calls, your phone only displays Android’s SIM Card Not Provisioned MM#2 error.
 You won’t be able to call anyone but 911 if you have this problem on your phone.
 However, you won’t have any issues using your phone or its other capabilities.

-Sim not provisioned mm#2 can be caused by the fact that the service provider has not activated your sim card, is suspended or has not been picked up by the cell phone.
+Sim not provisioned mm#2 can be caused by the service provider not activating your SIM card, suspending it, or not picking up the cell phone.

-An activation issue could pop up if you acquired a new sim card and haven’t used it yet.
-There would be two possibilities if your sim ran correctly before it started producing this error message.
+If you acquired a new SIM card and haven’t used it yet, an activation issue could pop up.
+If your SIM ran correctly before it started producing this error message, there are two possibilities.

 In the first situation, the sim card is dead and inactive (if it’s too old) because of its age.
 Your service provider may have deactivated your sim card because you requested a number transfer to a different sim card.